arnauddesombre/MaxIt/README.md

 Compilation instructions are included in the maxit.cpp source code, which is the only source file needed.

-MaxIt's Artificial Intelligence is a Monte-Carlo, and the software uses parallel threading for maximum efficiency
+MaxIt's Artificial Intelligence is a Monte-Carlo, and the software uses parallel threading for maximum efficiency.

 Initially, MaxIt is a DOS game.
 One of the only documentation available is located at http://www.craigcolvin.com/Moosesoftware/maxit_rules.html